 4. An employee is experiencing personal issues

 It’s important to remember that your employee has a life outside of work.
-They have a whole world that you may never see and private issues that you know nothing about – embrace their humanity at work.
+They have a whole world you may never see and private issues you know nothing about – embrace their humanity at work.
 However, that doesn’t mean you can’t support them.

 What you can do about it

-If you discover that your employee has personal issues or stressors that are causing them to miss work, try to accommodate these.
+If you discover that your employee has personal issues or stressors causing them to miss work, try to accommodate these.
 Juggling work and private life can be a logistical nightmare.
 Employers can often reduce employees’ stress by simply offering more flexibility.

 Talk to your employees and find out what would help, for example: working from home, flexible work hours, or a higher number of unpaid vacation days.
-Honestly, this is just an extension of any good wellbeing program.
+Honestly, this is just an extension of any good well-being program.

-Take action on employee absenteeism
+Take action on workplace absenteeism